The block immediately north of Nationals Park on 1st Street SE has three large developments in progress. (Click to enlarge the above drawings.)

 May 2006 - The southwest corner of 1st and M, seen in May 2006.

-- And now, with Normandie Liquors long since demolished, the ballpark at rear, and 55 M Street
+- And now, with Normandie Liquors long since demolished, the ballpark at rear, 55 M Street

-towering at right.
+towering at right, and the Hampton Inn construction now visitble at the far end of the block.
 This is where the Skanska's 99 M Street office building will mark the north end of Ballpark Square.

 (Top) An overhead view of the footprint of Square 701 as seen from the north in December 2008, showing its proximity to Nationals Park, just to the south.
 (12/08)

-(Bottom) An early rendering of Ballpark Square (note the absence of the L-shaped Hampton Inn at far right).
+(Bottom) Ballpark Square from a similar angle, but note the absence of the L-shaped Hampton Inn at far right.

 May 2006 - The northwest corner of the Willco site is at Cushing and M streets, seen here in May 2006.
 The Plymouth Printing Company building is at right-center.
 (Normandie Liquors is just visible at far left.)